carbon-language/carbon-lang/llvm/docs/WritingAnLLVMBackend.rst

 ----------------------

 Instruction itineraries can be queried using MCDesc::getSchedClass().
-The value can be named by an enumemation in llvm::XXX::Sched namespace generated by TableGen in XXXGenInstrInfo.inc.
+The value can be named by an enumeration in llvm::XXX::Sched namespace generated by TableGen in XXXGenInstrInfo.inc.
 The name of the schedule classes are the same as provided in XXXSchedule.td plus a default NoItinerary class.